Higher level BGG reciprocity for current algebras: Abstract

 \section{Abstract}

-We prove the Ext-orthogonality between thick and thin Demazure modules of the twisted affinization of a simple Lie algebra.
-This yields a higher level analogue of the Bernstein-Gelfand-Gelfand (BGG) reciprocity for twisted current algebras for each positive integer, that recovers the original one (established by Bennett, Berenstein, Chari, Ion, Khoroshkin, Loktev, and Manning) as its level one case.
-We also establish the branching properties about the both versions of Demazure modules and provide a new interpretation of level restricted generalized Kostka polynomials in terms of symmetric polynomials.
+We exhibit a higher-level analogue of the Bernstein-Gelfand-Gelfand (BGG) reciprocity for twisted current algebras for each positive integer, which recovers the original one (established by Bennett, Berenstein, Chari, Ion, Khoroshkin, Loktev, and Manning) as its level-one case.

+This work brings theta functions and modular forms into the theory of symmetric polynomials.
+Furthermore, we establish branching properties for both versions of Demazure modules and provide a new interpretation of level-restricted generalized Kostka polynomials in terms of symmetric polynomials.